rome/tools/README.md

   <img alt="Rome, logo of an ancient Greek spartan helmet" src="https://github.com/romejs/rome/raw/main/assets/PNG/logo_transparent.png" width="700">
 </p>

-**Rome** is an experimental JavaScript toolchain.
-It includes a compiler, linter, formatter, bundler, testing framework and more.
-It aims to be a comprehensive tool for anything related to the processing of JavaScript source code.

-**Rome** is not a collection of existing tools.
-All components are custom and use no third-party dependencies.

-**Rome** is experimental and in active development.
-It's open for contributors and those interested in experimental tools. **It is not ready for production usage.
-The only way to use it is to build from source.**

-**Rome** aims to be a replacement for many existing JavaScript tools.
-We will, however, offer integrations for components in other tools.
-For example, using the Rome compiler as a plugin for another bundler.
+**Rome** is a linter, compiler, bundler, and more for JavaScript, HTML, and CSS.
+It unifies functionality that have previously been completely separate tools.
+We have support for JavaScript flavors such as TypeScript and JSX.

+[Babel](https://babeljs.io/), [Webpack](https://webpack.js.org/), [Jest](https://jestjs.io/), [ESLint](https://eslint.org/), and other frontend tooling have a significant overlap in responsibilities and implementation.
+There is value in these being a single tool.

+Building upon a shared base allows us to provide a cohesive experience for processing code, displaying errors, parallelizing work, caching, and configuration.

+**Rome** has strong conventions and we aim to have minimal configuration.
+By using Rome you accept the conventions we have set.
+Read more about our philosophy [here](/contributing/philosophy).

+**Rome** is maintained by a [team of contributors](/contributing/team). **Rome** was started by [Sebastian McKenzie](https://twitter.com/sebmck), the author of [Babel](https://babeljs.io) and [Yarn](https://yarnpkg.com).

 **Rome** is [MIT licensed](LICENSE), and the project managed under the [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md).

 ## History

-**Rome** was started by [Sebastian McKenzie](https://twitter.com/sebmck), the author of [Babel](https://babeljs.io) and [Yarn](https://yarnpkg.com).

 **Rome** gets its name from proverbs such as "All Roads Lead to Rome", "Rome wasn't built in a day" and "When in Rome, do as the Romans do".
 This refers to the expansive scope and the desire for conformity across the project.
 It started as a joke at the office.